To see the full post, please click on the date shown above to open the post:

 Why is life so hard?

+They say that the definition of insanity is doing the same thing over and over and expecting a different result.
 Some of us are stubborn.
 Even hard-headed, unwilling to budge.
-We are even so defiant that it sometimes takes years of being buffeted until we finally realize that our stubbornness isn’t working, we aren’t going anywhere, and we haven’t gone anywhere in a long time.
+We are even so defiant that it sometimes takes years of being buffeted until we finally realize that our stubborn life isn’t working, we aren’t going anywhere, and we haven’t gone anywhere in a long time.
 We need something else, but what?

 This is me.

-Setting us free means we need to change… And for some of us, that is very difficult because we think that we are right all the time.
+Setting us free means we need to change… And for some of us, that is a very difficult thing because we think that we are right all the time.

 Over time, I finally stopped and said, OK I am tired of kicking against the pricks.
 45 years later… I started to look at it from His perspective, and it wasn’t easy.
 It was a new way to think.
-It was a new way of how to treated those around me.
+It was a new way of how to treat those around me.
 It was a new viewpoint.
-It was trying to seeing things as He sees them.
+It was trying to see things as He sees them.
 It’s thinking like He thinks.
 It’s treating others the way that he treats them, and learning to have the expanded viewpoint that He has.
-I want to be like God is.
+I want to be like God.

-Over time, if we will allow it, we can become more refined.
+Over time, if we will allow it, we can become more refined, have fewer rough edges, and have that rough part smoothed out.

 The first part of being tumbled is getting us to finally set foot into a church with a good paster.
-This is knocking off the rough edges…
+We quit complaining about religion and go to feel and hear the good word of God.
+This is knocking off some of the rough edges…

 The next part of being tumbled is to finally get us to open the scriptures and read a little bit each day.
-This too is knock off another rough edge…
+This too knocks off another rough edge…

-All these 3 things are part of taking our stubborn orneriness that the rock tumbler needs to knock out from our hard head.
-If we make no progress, then God comes back around to check and then puts us back into the tumbler again…
+These 3 things are part of taking our stubborn orneriness and removing it.
+These things need to be knocked out of our hard heads.
+The earlier we learn things the better life will change for the better.
+If we make no progress, then God comes back and puts us into the tumbler for another round to check on our progress later…

 God wants to take our roughness and smooth it out.
 He wants to polish us and make us into something valuable.
 He does this by refining us a little at a time.